Button

 Hierarchy

-Use variants to differentiate the hierarchy.
+Use variants to guide users to the most important action:

-variations.
 All variations can have the following: an icon on the left, an icon on the right, an icon with no text and text only with no icon.
 When using an icon, it must be directly related to the action and label of the button.

 Accessibility

-will be visually styled as disabled, but it is up to the developer to actually disable the button.
+The aria-disabled attribute makes it possible to semantically disable the Button without hiding it from assistive technologies, such as screen readers.
+In EDS, the Button will be visually styled as disabled, but it is up to the developer to actually disable the button.

 Toggle buttons